Glasgow: Politics

-Central government

-Since Glasgow is covered and operates under two separate central governments, the devolved Scottish Parliament and UK Government, they determine various matters that Glasgow City Council is not responsible for.
+Since Glasgow is covered and operates under two separate central governments, the Scottish Government and the UK Government, they determine various matters that Glasgow City Council is not responsible for.

-Scottish Parliament

 The Glasgow electoral region of the Scottish Parliament covers the Glasgow City council area, a north-western part of South Lanarkshire and a small eastern portion of Renfrewshire.
 It elects nine of the parliament's 73 first past the post constituency members and seven of the 56 additional members.
 Both kinds of member are known as Members of the Scottish Parliament (MSPs).
 The system of election is designed to produce a form of proportional representation.

-The first past the post seats were created in 1999 with the names and boundaries of then existing Westminster (House of Commons) constituencies.
-In 2005, the number of Westminster Members of Parliament (MPs) representing Scotland was cut to 59, with new constituencies being formed, while the existing number of MSPs was retained at Holyrood.
-In the 2011 Scottish Parliament election, the boundaries of the Glasgow region were redrawn.

-Currently, the nine Scottish Parliament constituencies in the Glasgow electoral region are: